kepler16/gx.cljc/docs/docs/01-intro.md

    :initial-state :uninitialised
    :normalize {;; signal, which is default for all nodes
                :auto-signal :gx/start
-               ;; by default top level graph props are pushed down to :gx/start :props-signals #{:gx/start}}
+               ;; by top level graph props are pushed down to :gx/start :props-signals #{:gx/start}}
-   ;; used for third party components with other signal names :signal-mapping {}
+   ;; used for plugging in third party components with other signal names :signal-mapping {}
    ;; list of signals
    :signals {:gx/start {;; from which states signal can be called